pollen-robotics/reachy_2023/README.md

 ```

 You may add to your bashrc, or source it anytime you want to build `reachy_ws`
+(the above script might have added this to your bashrc already)
 ```commandline
 source "$HOME/.cargo/env"
 ```